JeffGiroux/f5_terraform/GCP/Standalone/README.md

 ## Version
 This template is tested and worked in the following version Terraform v0.12.26
-+ provider.googlerm v2.1
-+ provider.local v1.4
++ provider.google v3.24
-+ provider.null v2.1
++ provider.random v2.2
 + provider.template v2.1

 ## Prerequisites